samarth-ramesh/mtlauncher/README.md

 Written in Qt & Python, it attempts to be a clean and modern take on the launcher.
 Please note that things are still *very* pre alpha right now.
 It is known to work on latest arch linux.

+## WARNING
+Currently not working.
+You may help fix it if you wish.

 ## Installation

 install pyside2, qt5 and the pyCryptoDome library on your system.
 This varies from distro to distro.